lucasb-eyer/dota2-demoinfo2-adv/README.markdown

     - You can run `PROTOC=/path/to/protoc make` if that's not the case.
 - [snappy (1.0.5)](http://code.google.com/p/snappy)

 You can then compile the project by simply running `make`.
+(But read the compile-time settings section beforehand.)
 If anything is in a non-standard location, you can add compiler options using a hack like

     CXX="g++ -I/more/include/paths -L/more/library/paths" make